EVORA-project/evora-ontology/models/docs/homePage.md

 # Slot: home page (homePage)

-_A web page that serves as the main or introductory page_
+_A web page that serves as the main or introductory page._